-- Assessment/assignment preparation and drafting per week. - ➤ Year 7 30 minutes per week per subject - ➤ Year 8 30 minutes per week per subject - The assessment/assignment task replaces homework and is seen as independent study. - The assessment/assignment-based homework is given early in the week allowing one week for completion.
-(7-day cycle so weekend is included).
-This is the only homework and cannot take more than the allocated time across the week. - Expected time frames that students will undertake as independent study is 30 minutes per week per subject. - If during the school week a student completes the allocated time there is no need for additional time on weekends for study, homework or assessments/assignments. - Each teacher will have clearly communicated with their class a procedure to follow if students can not complete the required assessment/assignment work and they are experiencing difficulty e.g. see the teacher before school the next day to notify the teacher of their difficulties. - Reading and some assignment completion are the only independent study components to be completed at home.
+- Have regular scheduled homework activities for Maths and English, consolidation or revision tasks for Maths and English Rules for English. - An assessment task replaces homework, and is seen as independent study. - Homework is given early in the week allowing one week for completion (7-day cycle so weekend is included). - Each teacher will have clearly communicated with their class a procedure to follow if students can not complete the required assessment work, and they are experiencing difficulty e.g. see the teacher before school as soon as possible to notify the teacher of their difficulties.